python-tls/tls/README.rst

   allow downgrading to weaker security.
 - It will only deal with in-memory buffers.
 - It will have no global state.
-- It will not allow disabling of security features such as basic security. checks, chain validation and hostname validation.
+- It will not allow disabling of security features such as basic security checks, chain validation and hostname validation.
 - It will support both client and server operation.
 - It may expose less safe and more flexible lower-level APIs, but they will be